Our Services

 An ophthalmologist can evaluate and treat eye involvement, while a pain specialist can tailor advanced therapies for PHN.

-If you're experiencing persistent nerve pain and want to better understand your symptoms, use this free AI-powered Neuropathic Pain symptom checker to get personalized insights and help determine whether you should seek medical care.
+If you're experiencing persistent nerve pain and want to better understand your symptoms, take this free AI-powered symptom checker to get personalized insights in just 3 minutes and help determine whether you should seek medical care.

 Never ignore sudden, severe symptoms.
 If you experience anything life-threatening or rapidly worsening—especially changes in vision, difficulty speaking, or facial paralysis—seek emergency care right away.